-*A more comprehensive plan like the RFP Process is really good to help get everyone your building pointed in the same direction.
+*A more comprehensive plan like the RFP Process is really good to help get everyone in your building pointed in the same direction.
 We’ll talk more about this in a future blog.

 What Web Design Agencies Think about Referrals:

-Just like going on real blind date, there’s already promise and excitement going into the first meeting.
+Just like going on a real blind date, there’s already promise and excitement going into the first meeting.
 A common friend thinks that we should work together, so both parties are already partially convinced that there could be a good partnership between their company and our agency.
 For us at smithHOUSE, most referrals work out really well.

 Option 2) Online Research / “Facebook Stalk” and then Introduce Yourself to Ms. Right

 I met my wife before the era of social media and Tinder, so I don’t have first-hand experience on this.
 But from what I hear from the youngsters, dating today means that you do a lot of online research and social media due diligence to find who is eligible and worth your time.
 They call this “Facebook stalking.”

 Basically, you know everything about them before you finally meet them.
 Looking for the most capable web design agency is not much different.